 How much notice must a landlord give before increasing the rent?

 Pennsylvania landlords must provide tenants with at least 30 days’ written notice before increasing the rent.
-According to the Pennsylvania Landlord Tenant Law, this advance notification must include details such as the amount of the increase and when it will take effect.
+According to the PA landlord tenant law, this advance notification must include details such as the amount of the increase and when it will take effect.
 Although a landlord can notify their tenant verbally, it is best practice to provide written proof if you receive any changes in your forthcoming rent payments.
 That way, both sides are protected to ensure that their contractual agreement is honored.

 Can a landlord enter the tenant’s property without their permission?

 Can a landlord enter without permission in PA?
 In Pennsylvania, it is against the law for a landlord to enter a tenant’s property without their permission.
 However, landlords can enter if they need to take care of repairs and/or inspect, but they must provide prior written notice 24 – 48 hours beforehand in most cases.
 There may be exceptions to this rule, depending on the Pennsylvania landlord tenant law of the specific county or municipality.
 It is important to stay up to date on your local regulations so you know when it is and isn’t appropriate for a landlord to enter your property.

 If a tenant damages the property, is the landlord allowed to deduct the cost from their security deposit?